 Going digital is an enterprise wide effort

-As an example, an important enabler for data integrity would be proper IT infrastructure services for user access management and time synchronisation.
-Therefore a proper IT infrastructure programme will improve data integrity and automate IT support processes at the same time.
+As an example, an important enabler for data integrity would be proper IT infrastructure services for user access management and time synchronization.
+Therefore a proper IT infrastructure program will improve data integrity and automate IT support processes at the same time.

 To sum up, with proper central support, data integrity can be the stepping stone for digital transformation.
-By developing an operating model and an enterprise architecture, you clearly define overall corporate responsibilities, allowing local organisations to use centralised solutions.
+By developing an operating model and an enterprise architecture, you clearly define overall corporate responsibilities, allowing local organizations to use centralized solutions.
 And by putting data first, manufacturers can properly integrate data into all their processes.